LogtalkDotOrg/logtalk3/scripts/embedding/gprolog/NOTES.md

 To avoid syntax errors, you may need to use canonical notation in the argument of the directive as exemplified.

+Another example is generating a new top-level that includes Logtalk and accepts the same command-line options as `gprolog`:

+	$ ./gprolog_embed_logtalk.sh -c -d ~/collect -- --new-top-level

-See the script usage examples in the `../SCRIPT.txt` file.
+See other script usage examples in the `../SCRIPT.txt` file.

 Known issues
 ------------